 1 Goal Name Owner Occupied Housing Rehabilitation Goal Description Funding for the rehabilitation of Owner Occupied Housing Units for low and moderate income households.
 This also includes Rehabilitation Program Administration - funding for staff to facilitate the housing rehabilitation loans and homeownership.
 2 Goal Name Homeownership- City Rehabilitation Goal Description Funding to assist the rehabilitation of blighted properties and selling them to low and moderate income home buyers as homeownership opportunities.
-3 Goal Name Supportive Services - Homeless Goal Description Funding to assist individuals that are experiencing homelessness.
+The properties that are rehabilitated and offered for sale to income homebuyers are great fits for families, many of which have been sold to female heads of households.
+3 Goal Name Warming Shelter -Homeless Goal Description Funding to assist the chronically homeless individuals with overnight shlter during inclement weather from November thru March.
+4 Goal Name Supportive Services - Homeless Goal Description Funding to assist individuals that are experiencing homelessness.
+Individuals that are experiencing homeless and served by the community partners represent a diverse range of individuals including the elderly, those with disabilities and different races and ethicities.
+These supportive services are essential in working with the clients to secure housing and moving towards ongoing stability.
+5 Goal Name Summer Educational Program Goal Description Funding to assist low and moderate income children receive educational support and social engagement throughout the summer.
+6 Goal Name Dental Care Assistance Goal Description Funding to assist low and moderate income children receive dental care.